axel-springer-kugawana/gsl-seo-geo-consumer/http-api-standards/README.md

 ## Intro

-This folder holds all the supporting documents & samples for HTTP API standards guidelines
+This folder holds all the supporting documents & samples for REST API standards guidelines

 ## Why defining standards on our event models ?

-The main goal of this topic is to work on defining HTTP API standards for Aviv.
+The main goal of this topic is to work on defining REST API standards for Aviv.
 By Implementing these standards we can provide many benefits to the team:
 * Discovrability and documentation
 * Standard way presenting api documentation
 * Applying best practices when building REST API